learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/three.md

 animate();`
 ```

 In order to create a 3D object, in this case a cube, we initialize a `BoxGeometry` with vertices (1, 1, 1).
-The cube's material, or texture in other words, is set to be `MeshBasicMaterial`, one of the standards that Three.js comes with, and it's colour is set to `0x00ff00`.
+The cube's material, or texture in other words, is set to be `MeshBasicMaterial`, one of the standards that Three.js comes with, and its colour is set to `0x00ff00`.

 We then use `Mesh` to combine the `geometry`, the desired geometrical shape of our object with `material`, the desired texture and colour of our 3D object to create a cube.
 After which `scene.add()`
 adds the initialized cube to the scene we created in the previous section.